Home » Blog » How to Find Your Footing After a Big Life Change — Even If You Feel Stuck

-When my daughter was two, she suddenly went through a phase where she would scream at bedtime unless my husband or I sat with her until she fell asleep.
+When my daughter was two, she suddenly went through a phase of screaming at bedtime unless someone sat with her.

-Of course, I’m pretty sure this is normal for a lot of kids, so we didn’t think much of it.
-Instead, we just sat there every night and waited, trapped on the floor in the dark.
+I’m pretty sure this is normal for young children, so I didn’t think too much of it.
+Instead, her father or I sat there every night and waited, trapped on the floor in the dark.

-We quickly realised that she didn’t need us sitting there every night—at least, not anymore.
-She just wanted to fall asleep with the door open.
-We never had to sit with her at bedtime again.
+I quickly realised that she didn’t need someone sitting there every night—at least, not anymore.
+She just needed the door left open.
+After that, I never had to sit with her at bedtime again.

 Now, I don’t know when this shift happened.
 Maybe if I had tried to leave the night before, she would have cried for me to come back.

 But maybe not.
-Maybe if I had tried something different earlier (instead of just assuming she still needed us), we could have saved ourselves months of long, boring evenings on the floor.
+Maybe if I had tried something different earlier, instead of just assuming, I could have saved myself months of long, boring evenings on the floor.

 I’m not telling you this to share parenting advice.
 (Trust me—if there’s one thing I’ll never write about on the Internet, it’s kids and sleep!)

-But I can’t help but feel that there is a lesson here for everyone.
+But I can’t help feeling there is a lesson here for everyone.

 In what ways are you stuck in a toddler’s bedroom, wasting your precious time and energy, when really you could just get up and walk out the door?